Fair Class-Incremental Learning using Sample Weighting: Framework

-{ } To find the optimal sample weights for the current task data considering both model accuracy and fairness, we first transform the defined optimization problems of Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp} into the form of linear programming (LP) problems.
+To find the optimal sample weights for the current task data considering both model accuracy and fairness, we first transform the defined optimization problems of Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp} into the form of linear programming (LP) problems.

-\begin{theorem} The fairness-aware optimization problems (Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp}) can be transformed into the form of linear programming (LP) problems. \end{theorem} The loss of each group can be approximated as a linear function, as described in Lemma~\ref{lem:CF}.
-This result implies that the optimization problems, consisting of the loss of each group, can likewise be transformed into LP problems.
-The comprehensive proof is in Sec.~\ref{appendix:Fairness_LP}.
+\begin{theorem} The fairness-aware optimization problems (Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp}) can be formulated as linear programming (LP) problems. \end{theorem} The loss of each group can be approximated as a linear function, as described in Lemma~\ref{lem:CF}.
+This result implies that the optimization problems, consisting of the loss of each group, can likewise be formulated as LP problems.
+The proof is in Sec.~\refappendix{appendix:Fairness_LP}.
 We solve the LP problems using linear optimization solvers (e.g., CPLEX\,\citep{cplex2009v12}).
 As we add the average loss of the current task data in Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp} as a regularization term, the optimal sample weights do not indicate a severely shifted distribution.